 Collagen and Young Skin

 Collagen is the protein in your skin that makes it plump and gives it definition.
 Your skin in your 20s, unless it is heavily damaged by environmental factors like heavy smoking, drug use, pollution, or unmitigated sun damage, does a great job of producing it.
 (Source).
 Creams that have antioxidants in them, however, can help to minimize the damage done by oxidation from the sun and other environmental factors, helping to keep skin looking younger into the 30s.
 Pairing this with a good full spectrum sunscreen, avoiding smoking, getting sufficient sleep, and eating lots of fruits, vegetables and lean proteins (the nutrient sources your body needs to produce the proteins and antioxidants that help your skin), are the best things you can do to keep from prematurely aging in your 20s.

 Keep in mind that collagen production decreases on average every year by 1%, from about the time you are 21.
 So, in your 20s this is hardly noticeable, and if you are taking great steps to prevent damage and to keep your skin and your body healthy, then the initial changes won’t be visibly apparent.
-However, as noted by FutureDerm, according to Judith Campisi, cellular biologist and professor at the Buck Institute, “If you start sunbathing when you’re young, you will begin to show aging signs in your late 20s, early 30s.”
-Which means that all of those days I spent lounging in the sun (without sunscreen, no less) studying during college are likely to manifest themselves later in my skin (The Press Democrat).
+According to Judith Campisi, cellular biologist and professor at the Buck Institute, “If you start sunbathing when you’re young, you will begin to show aging signs in your late 20s, early 30s.”
+Which means that all of those days I spent lounging in the sun (without sunscreen, no less) are likely to manifest themselves later in my skin.

 Best Way to Get Collagen In Your Skin